 These benchmarks assume you'll be dependent primarily on personal savings and Social Security benefits in retirement.
-However, if you have other income sources, you may not have to rely as much on your personal savings, so your benchmark would be lower.
+However, if you have other income sources, you may not have to rely as much on your personal savings, so your benchmarks are a good starting point, but circumstances vary by person and over time.

-The midpoint benchmarks are a good starting point, but circumstances vary by person and over time.
-Key factors that affect the savings benchmarks include income and marital status.
-Depending on your situation, you may want to consider other benchmarks within the ranges.
-As you're nearing retirement, think about analyzing your spending and income sources more carefully.
+Key factors that affect the savings benchmarks include: income and martial status.
+Depending on your situation you may want to consider other benchmarks within the ranges.
+As you're nearing retirement think about analyzing your spending and income sources more carefully.